Schiena

 Schiena is the third studio album by Italian singer Emma, released by Universal Music Italy on 9 April 2013.
-On 12 November 2013 the project was reissued in a double album, Schiena vs Schiena.
+On 12 November 2013 the project was reissued in a double album, titled Schiena vs Schiena.

 The album peaked at number one on the Italian Albums Chart, becoming Emma second consecutive project to achieve it, selling over 150,000 copies certified by FIMI.
-The album featured "La Mia Città", which competed for Italy at the 59th Eurovision Song Contest, placing 21st.
+The album featured "La mia città", which competed for Italy at the 59th Eurovision Song Contest, placing 21st.

 Critics reception

 The album received mixed review by Italian music critics.